List of Spider-Man: The Animated Series characters: Miranda Wilson

 Miranda Wilson (voiced by Beverly Garland) was an actress who was nearly killed in an accident involving her movie that Quentin Beck caused.
 She had fallen into the river.
 When she reached the shore, she saw in the river's reflection that half her face was badly scarred.
 She went through the catacombs hiding her face.
 Mysterio found her collapsed on the ground and rebuilt her by making her part cyborg.
 When she learned that they remaking her movie, she kidnapped Mary Jane (who looked a lot like her) and tried to put her mind into Mary Jane's body but was stopped by Spider-Man and Mysterio.
 She and Mysterio were killed in an explosion after revealing their love for each other.

 Miriam

 In this show, Miriam (voiced by Nichelle Nichols) is Blade's mother.
 She was turned into a vampire by Blade's father while she was pregnant with Blade.
 She came to New York to turn Spider-Man, Detective Terri Lee, Black Cat, and Blade, along with many other people into vampires.
 This plan was thwarted with help from Morbius.

 In the three-part "Secret Wars" episode, Blade, Black Cat, and Morbius tracked Miriam to a castle.
 The fight was interrupted when Black Cat was transported to another planet by Spider-Man.

+Molten Man

+Molten Man is a criminal who appears in Spider-Man '94 #1.
+He was one of many enemies who Spider-Man regularly fought.
+During one of their fights, Spider-Man threw him onto a fire hydrant to dampen his powers and gave him up to the police wrapped in an asbestos containment suit.
+It is currently unknown if he is related to Liz Allan like in the comics.

+Morlun

+Morlun is the main antagonist of the Spider-Man '94 comic series.
+He is an entity from another universe who hunts Spider-Totems in other universes.
+He sends Kaine to hunt down Spider-Man.